shannon112/imu_calibration/README.md

 2. enter ```#oc```, now is acc mode for calibration.
 Start to calibrate imu using gravity. enter ```#oc```to reset.
 3. enter ```#on```, now is mag mode for calibration.
 This is old method skip.
 4. enter ```#on```, now is gyro mode for calibration.
 Put imu on the table 10s. enter ```#oc```to reset.
-5. Setup the Processing IDE environment, enable to run Magnetometer_calibration.pde
+5. Setup the Processing IDE environment, run Magnetometer_calibration.pde  (check github/ROS wiki, sparkfun website)
 6. Open Processing, run Magnetometer_calibration.pde, now is mag calibration.
 7. update all parameters in .yaml and arduino(re-update firmware)